The Organic Crew Guide to Organic Cotton.

 Organic Crew’s organic cotton factories

 Not only is organic better for the end consumers, it is better for the farmers and their families health.
-These cooperatives also fund local schools and supply much needed resources for the community.
+Organic cotton farm cooperatives fund local schools and supply much needed resources for the community.
 When we make in Australia, we source the yarn from India then knit it in mills here in Melbourne.
 Both practices follow the appropriate ethical accreditation for the country.

 Choosing organic cotton: good for people, good for the planet